 Intel was accused of forging benchmarks in 2010 which was later proven to be true.
 Intel specially developed custom codes that could detect which CPU the benchmark was running on.
 The code ran highly efficient benchmarks for intel processors and ran an inefficient benchmark if it detected AMD processors.

 In 2019, intel again forged benchmarks of their newly released Core i9-9900k processor.
 Intel essentially disabled half the cores of the AMD processor to gain an unfair advantage in benchmark tests.

 Intel’s New Plan

-With the current global pandemic ongoing and the world facing a global silicon chip shortage, it will be very difficult for intel to rise on top of the CPU market any time soon.
+With the current global pandemic ongoing and the world facing a global silicon chip shortage, it will be very difficult for intel to rise to the top of the CPU market any time soon.
 As mentioned earlier, intel is still using the old 14 nm process to make its processors which is costing them their market share.
 But intel is trying to reclaim its lead in the CPU industry.

 It was announced in 2021 that Intel will finally pull out of in-house manufacturing methods and start using third-party manufacturers to produce new more efficient chips.
-This is definitely a step in the right direction for intel.
+This is a step in the right direction for Intel.
 Moreover, Intel also fired its old CEO and employed a new one who can hopefully guide the company to its former glory.

 Hopefully, Intel will learn from its mistakes and address its current issues.

-Editors’ Picks –
+Editor’s Picks –